 If you're unsure about whether something is a bug, or for general discussion, use the asdf-devel mailing list

-All versions of ASDF should have the
+All releases of ASDF

-Additionally, all versions of ASDF 2
+Additionally, all releases starting with ASDF 2

 define a function

-(asdf:asdf-version) you may use to query the version;
+(asdf:asdf-version) you may use to query the version.

 Common Lisp namestrings are not portable, except maybe for logical pathnamestrings, that themselves have various limitations and require a lot of setup that is itself ultimately non-portable.